Vyas Laboratory: Jatin Vyas, MD, PhD

 Invasive fungal infections are a leading cause of death among immunocompromised patients.
 It is therefore essential to define the cellular and molecular mechanisms of host-pathogen interactions in order to improve outcomes for patients with invasive fungal infections.
 At the Vyas Laboratory in the Infectious Diseases Division of Massachusetts General Hospital, our research interests lie at the intersection between pathogenic fungal organisms and the immune system.

 The first line of defense against these pathogens is phagocytic cells including neutrophils, macrophages, and dendritic cells.
 Once phagocytes recognize and engulf fungal pathogens, they are placed into membrane-delimited compartments termed phagosomes.
 In a process known as phagosome maturation, ingested materials are trafficked through a series of increasingly acidified structures, ultimately leading to the degradation of the pathogen.
 The Vyas Lab uses fungal pathogens of clinical importance including Cryptococcus neoformans, Aspergillus fumigatus and Candida albicans as the model pathogens to study phagosome formation and maturation.
-Using live cell imaging and fluorescently-tagged proteins, we visualize primary macrophages and their responses to fungi.
+Using live-cell imaging, fluorescently-tagged proteins, and genetic models we visualize primary macrophages and their responses to fungi.
 We examine the role of pattern-recognition receptors such as Dectin-1 and Toll-like receptors in fungal immunity.
-We are also interested in the role of LC-3 (member of the autophagy family of proteins) and members of the tetraspanin family and their effects on phagosomal maturation.
+We are also interested in the role of type I interferons (IFNs) and members of the tetraspanin family and their effects on host defense to fungal pathogens.
 Knowledge gained understanding these molecular events will hopefully tailor the immune response to these clinically relevant fungal pathogens in immunocompromised patients.

 Publications